App State trustees meet, ClimAct demonstrates frustration

 “When you think about these people as what they are — public servants that are governing the university — you would think that they would at least make some effort to engage with the very people that they govern,” Weiss said.
 “The most we got was a ‘thank you for being here’ and a reminder that if we disrupted the meeting, we would get arrested.”

 Weiss said most of the trustees and administrators did not interact with the group, but one trustee stopped briefly.
-Weiss said that one trustee challenged the group’s demands and “basically asked how are we gonna pay for this?”
+Weiss said that one trustee challenged the group’s demands and “basically asked how are we going to pay for this?”

 “As we stood inside of a brand-new, $50 million athletics facility, it felt like a ridiculous question.
 After they spent the past year figuring out how to deal with a crisis, you would think that they would have it figured out by now — the money, the knowledge, the tools are all there; when lives are threatened, we just do whatever we need in order to address the crisis,” Weiss said.